 Sometimes, the first clues of a sewer line issue show up outside.
 Take a walk around your yard and look for any changes.
 Do you see a patch of grass that’s suddenly much greener and lusher than the rest of your lawn?
 This can be a sign that an underground pipe is leaking sewage, which acts as a fertilizer.
 You might also find soggy spots or standing water in your yard when it hasn’t been raining.
 An unpleasant odor outdoors is another telltale sign that something is wrong.
 These issues point to a problem that needs a professional diagnosis from a trusted plumbing expert.

-Dealing with Multiple Clogged Drains
+Why Multiple Clogged Drains Mean Trouble

 A single clogged drain is usually a localized problem, but if you’re dealing with multiple clogs at once, the issue is likely in your main sewer line.
 For example, if flushing the toilet causes water to back up in the shower, that’s a system-wide problem.
 Recurring clogs that keep coming back no matter how many times you clear them are another strong indicator of a bigger issue, like tree roots invading your pipes.
 Instead of fighting the same battle over and over, it’s best to contact a professional who can find and fix the source of the problem for good.